 - Simplified user experience (online shopping cart, online appointment booking, intuitive website).

-- Reminder emails or text messages.
+- Reminder emails or Sms.

 Outbound marketing to transform leads